Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend.markdown

 ---
 type: post110
-title:  MemoryXtend
+title:  MemoryXtend Overview
 categories: XAP110ADM
-parent: none
+parent: memoryxtend-overview.html
-weight: 430
+weight: 100
 ---

 By default, XAP entries are stored in-memory (actually, in the JVM heap) to provide the fastest performance possible.
 However, as data grows in size and numbers, the following issues become noticable: